NajaJohansen/LCA-Special-course_2022/README.md

 We will be updating and adding to this repository frequently, and we will very much appreciate comments and suggestions if anyone is interested.

+### Requesting EPD data via API
+A large part of this project is about getting the EPD data digitally, which is possible

 <!-- GETTING STARTED -->
 ## Getting Started